What Is Air Receiver Tank: Full Guidelines

 ASME Certification for Air Receiver Tanks

-Many buyers wonder if ASME certification is important for air receiver tanks—and the answer is yes.
-All air receiver tanks used in industrial applications must be certified by ASME for safety and performance.
+Many buyers wonder if ASME certification is important for air receiver tanks — and the answer is yes.
+All air receivers used in industrial applications must be certified by ASME for safety and performance.

-What are the ASME Standards for Air Receiver Tanks?
+What are the ASME Standards for Air Receivers?

 ASME has developed a set of codes and standards for pressure vessels, including air receiver tanks.
 The ASME Boiler and Pressure Vessel Certification Program sets rules governing the design, fabrication, assembly, and inspection of pressure vessel components during construction.
 These rules include engineering standards for the thickness of the tank body, welds and joints, connections, and other components of the tank.
 Tank manufacturers must conform to all of the rules to obtain ASME certification.

-Can I Buy an Air Receiver Tank Without ASME Certification?
+Can I Buy an Air Receiver Without ASME Certification?

 Non-code air receiver tanks should never be used, especially for industrial applications.